ulisses2mr/FlappyBird-NEAT/README.md

 # FlappyBird-NEAT
-Flappy Bird with evolutionary algorithm
+Simple Flappy Bird project using the python NEAT library.